 - Schedule a study abroad financial aid preview meeting with the Office of Student Finance (if you plan to use financial aid).
 Students planning to use financial aid should will work with the Office of Student Finance to complete the following forms:

 - Obtain approval from your college/department and identify 24/7 emergency contact from the college or department.
-Students should get a letter/email of support from their department chair or academic adviser and submit that, along with program information/syllabi to their collegiate dean's office.
+Students must get a letter/email of support from their department chair, director of undergraduate studies, or other faculty/staff identified by the department who are approved to provide department support.
 The letter must indicate that you are in good academic standing, explain the academic fit and/or need of the activity, and certify the academic value of the program.
 The letter does not need to make any statement regarding the safety of the specific program or location.
-The program/course information and letter of support from your department should be reviewed by the dean, associate dean, or assistant dean who will complete a Dean's Endorsement Form.
+The program/course information and letter of support from your department should be subitted by a faculty or staff member from the supporting unit (not by the student) to the dean, associate dean, or assistant dean who will complete a Dean's Endorsement Form.

 - Obtain approval from the UofM International Travel Risk Assessment and Advisory Committee (ITRAAC), if required.
 Visit the GPS Alliance website to determine if your location requires ITRAAC approval.